Anshul889/revents/README.md

 Login and Register functionality using Firebase authentication

-Adding social login for Facebook and Google into the application
+Social login for Facebook and Google into the application

 Google maps and Places autocomplete integration